aryashubhanshu/Pinterest-DesignToCode/README.md

 Please note:

-<li>Copyright: These designs are for educational purposes only and may be subject to copyright.
+<li><strong>Copyright:</strong> These designs are for educational purposes only and may be subject to copyright.
 I do not claim ownership of the original concepts.</li>
-<li>Functionality: While I've aimed to accurately reproduce the visuals, some designs may lack full functionality compared to the original versions.</li>
+<li><strong>Functionality:</strong> While I've aimed to accurately reproduce the visuals, some designs may lack full functionality compared to the original versions.</li>
-<li>Structure: Designs are organized in subfolders</li>
+<li><strong>Structure:</strong> Designs are organized in subfolders</li>

 <h3>Garden Nerds</h3>
 <img width="1319" alt="Screenshot 2024-02-01 at 1 19 51 PM" src="https://github.com/aryashubhanshu/Pinterest-WebsiteDesigns/assets/90999253/acead63e-bf51-492a-8284-9698e763ece9">